-Alaska law requires that the APFC produce an annual report no later than September 30 of each year for the fiscal year ended on 30 June of the same year.
-These financial statements are prepared under U.S. Generally Accepted Accounting Principles, and published on the APFC website
+Alaska law requires that APFC produce an annual report no later than September 30 of each year for the fiscal year ended on June 30 of the same year.
+These financial statements are prepared under U.S. Generally Accepted Accounting Principles, and published on APFC's website.